robertue1/Classification/README.md

-# Predicting customer churn for EuroBank
+# Predicting customer churn using a Kaggle Dataset

 ## Abstract